AdobeDocs/platform-learn.en/help/tutorial-web-sdk/setup-analytics.md

 ### Configure the datastream for a report suite override

-To configure a the Adobe Analytics report suite override setting in the datastream:
+To configure the Adobe Analytics report suite override setting in the datastream:

 1. Open your datastream
 1. Edit the **[!UICONTROL Adobe Analytics]** configuration by opening the ![more](https://spectrum.adobe.com/static/icons/workflow_18/Smock_More_18_N.svg) menu and then selecting **[!UICONTROL Edit]**